Satoshi Kojima: Impact Wrestling (2021)

-All Elite Wrestling (2021)
+All Elite Wrestling (2021, 2023)

 On the August 25, 2021, episode of Dynamite, Jon Moxley announced a match against Kojima at All Out.
-At the event, he lost to Moxley.
+At the event on September 5, he lost to Moxley.
+On June 25, 2023 at Forbidden Door, Kojima competed in the Owen Hart Foundation Men's Tournament, losing to CM Punk in the quarterfinals of the tournament.

-Pro Wrestling Noah (2022)
+Pro Wrestling Noah (2022–2023)

 On April 30 at Majestic 2022, Kojima was revealed to be Naomichi Marufuji's mystery partner against Kinya Okada and Yoshiki Inamura which Kojima and Marufuji won.
 Kojima then challenged Go Shiozaki for the GHC Heavyweight Championship after Shiozaki won the vacant title after defeating Kaito Kiyomiya in the main event.
 At CyberFight Festival 2022, Kojima defeated Shiozaki to win the GHC Heavyweight Championship for the first time and became the fourth Japanese wrestler to win all the major Heavyweight titles in Japan, having also won the IWGP Heavyweight and Triple Crown Heavyweight Championships in his career.

+Return to MLW (2024–present)

+In January 2024, Kojima returned to MLW to challenge World Heavyweight Champion, Alex Kane to a title match.
+At SuperFight 2024, Kojima defeated Kane to win the MLW World Heavyweight Championship, 22 years after first winning the title.
+Kojima also became the first 2-time World Heavyweight Champion in the promotions history.
+At Intimidation Games, Kojima successfully defended his title against Minoru Suzuki.
+At War Chamber, Kojima team up with The Second Gear Crew (Matthew Justice and 1 Called Manders) and Shigeo Okumura, as Team MLW.
+Together, they defeated World Titan Federation (Tom Lawlor, Davey Boy Smith Jr., Richard Holliday, and Josh Bishop) in a War Chamber match.
+At War Chamber II, Kojima successfully defended his title against Bad Dude Tito.
+At Aztecha Lucha, Kojima teamed up with Shigeo Okumura, calling their team, CozyMax.
+Together, they defeated The Second Gear Crew (Matthew Justice and 1 Called Manders) to win the vacant MLW World Tag Team Championship.
+Kojima also became a double champion in the process, the first to hold both the World Heavyweight and World Tag Team titles at the same time.
+He lost the title to Matt Riddle at Kings of Colisseum 2025.

 Other media

 Kojima, along with fellow NJPW wrestlers Hiroshi Tanahashi, Hiroyoshi Tenzan, Kazuchika Okada, Tetsuya Naito and Toru Yano, appears as a member of the gang Justis in the 2016 video game Yakuza 6: The Song of Life.
 He also appears in the game Fire Pro Wrestling World as a playable character.